ConjurTech/slate/source/includes/api/_trades.html.md

 ]
 ```

-This endpoint retrieves trades from the [Switcheo Exchange](https://switcheo.exchange) filtered by the params provided.
+This endpoint retrieves trades filtered by the params provided.
-Trades are successful (full or partial) fills of orders
-and can be seen on the trade history column of the [Switcheo Exchange](https://switcheo.exchange).

 ### HTTP Request